notaryproject/specifications/trust-store-trust-policy-specification.md

         1. For each the trust-stores configured in applicable trust-policy perform the following steps.
             1. Validate that certificate and certificate-chain lead to a trusted certificate configured in the `x509Certs` field of trust-store.
             1. If the above verification succeeds then continue to the next step else iterate over the next trust store.
 If all of the trust stores have been evaluated then fail the signature validation and exit.
+    1. For the applicable trust policy, **validate trust anchors** (if present):
+        1. If trust anchors are present, validate that the value of subject attributes configured in `trustAnchors` matches with the value of corresponding attributes in the signing certificate’s subject.
+If trust anchors are not present continue to step 4.
+        1. If the above verification succeeds then continue to the next step.
+Otherwise, fail the signature validation and exit.
     1. **Validate trust policy:**
         1. If signature expiry is present in the signature envelope, using the local machine’s current time(in UTC) check whether the signature is expired or not.
 If the signature is not expired, continue to the next step.
 Otherwise, if `signatureExpiry` is set to `Enforce` then fail the signature validation and exit else log a warning and continue to the next step.
         1. Check for the timestamp signature in the signature envelope.